 Venus Williams 'devastated and heartbroken' over fatal US car crash

-Tennis star Venus Williams has said she is "heartbroken" over a fatal car crash in the US which led to the death of a 78-year-old man.
+Venus Williams has said she is "heartbroken" over a fatal car crash in the United States which led to the death of a 78-year-old man.

 According to police, Williams, 37, was crossing a junction in her Florida home town on June 9 when her vehicle collided with a car being driven by Linda Barson, whose husband Jerome was in the passenger seat.
 Mr Barson died 13 days later.